MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/protect-ios-android-mam-intune.md

 }
 ```

-The complete sample can be found [Here](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/tree/d813f674da88d37272d7bd8fe81318d4243e7583/tests/devapps/Intune-xamarin-ios)
+The complete sample can be found [on GitHub](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/tree/d813f674da88d37272d7bd8fe81318d4243e7583/tests/devapps/Intune-xamarin-ios)

 ## Workflow for Android

-As a result of the setup, when App attempts to reach the resource and if the device is not compliant, Azure AD returns ```protection_policy_required``` suberror.
+As a result of the setup, when App attempts to reach the resource and if the device is not compliant, Azure AD returns `protection_policy_required` suberror.

-MSAL.NET catches the error and throws ```IntuneAppProtectionPolicyRequiredException```.
+MSAL.NET catches the error and throws `IntuneAppProtectionPolicyRequiredException`.

 It is app's responsibility to catch the error and invoke Intune MAM SDK to make the device compliant.
-In order for the device to become compliant, the app must register a callback for ```IMAMEnrollmentManager```.
+In order for the device to become compliant, the app must register a callback for `IMAMEnrollmentManager`.

 The callback is provided `upn`, `aaid` and `resourceID`.
 The `resourceID` points to the MAM API and callback must return token for the resource using silent token acquisition.

-The app should also register callback for ```MAMNotificationType.MamEnrollmentResult```.
+The app should also register callback for `MAMNotificationType.MamEnrollmentResult`.
 After the enrollment succeeds, the App can then call the silent token acquisition method of MSAL.NET to obtain the token.

 This will return the access token.

 ### Code snippets

-Register callback ```OnMAMCreate()```
+Register callback `OnMAMCreate()`

 ```csharp
 IMAMEnrollmentManager mgr = MAMComponents.Get<IMAMEnrollmentManager>();